Accessibility, planar graphs, and quasi-isometries: Introduction

 We note that Theorems~\ref{thm:acc-intro} and \ref{thm:one-ended-intro} allow us to deduce the following structural characterisation of connected, locally finite, quasi-transitive graphs which are quasi-isometric to planar graphs.

 \begin{restatable}{alphcor}{graph} Let $X$ be a connected, locally finite, quasi-transitive graph.
-Then $X$ is quasi-isometric to a planar graph if and only if $X$ admits a canonical tree decomposition with bounded adhesion and tight separators, where each torso is either finite or quasi-isometric to a complete Riemannian plane. \end{restatable}
+Then $X$ is quasi-isometric to a planar graph if and only if $X$ admits a canonical connected tree decomposition $(T, \cV)$ with bounded adhesion and $T/G$ compact, where each part is either finite or quasi-isometric to a complete Riemannian plane. \end{restatable}

-Canonical tree decompositions are defined and discussed in Section~\ref{sec:trees}, but should be interpreted as a graph-theoretical analogue to the toolbox of Bass--Serre theory.
-Note that it also follows immediately from Corollary~\ref{thm:graph-intro} that a quasi-transitive graph $X$ which is quasi-isometric to a planar graph is necessarily coarsely simply connected (see Definition~\ref{def:csc} below).
+Canonical tree decompositions are defined and discussed in \S\ref{sec:trees}, but should be interpreted as a graph-theoretical analogue to the toolbox of Bass--Serre theory.
+We remark that---with a little bit of extra work and a few heavy sledgehammer results---one can upgrade the complete Riemannian planes in Theorem~\ref{thm:one-ended-intro} and Corollary~\ref{thm:graph-intro} to be either the Euclidean or hyperbolic planes; see \cite{macmanus2024note} for details on this upgrade.

 We now discuss the group-theoretical implications of Theorems~\ref{thm:acc-intro} and \ref{thm:one-ended-intro}.
 Recall that `the' Cayley graph of a finitely generated group is only well-defined up to quasi-isometry, and as such there is a rich literature on how coarse metric assumptions affect the structure of a group.
 For example, an important theorem of Gromov states that a Cayley graph of a finitely generated group has polynomial growth if and only if said group is virtually nilpotent \cite{gromov1981groups}.
 Another key example, which will play a central role in this paper, is a deep theorem originating in the work of Mess \cite{mess1988seifert} which provides a strong characterisation of those groups quasi-isometric to planes.
-The proof of this result also involves contributions from Casson--Jungreis \cite{casson1994convergence}, Gabai \cite{gabai1992convergence}, and Tukia \cite{tukia1988homeomorphic}.
+The proof of this result spans several papers, with contributions from Casson--Jungreis \cite{casson1994convergence}, Gabai \cite{gabai1992convergence}, and Tukia \cite{tukia1988homeomorphic}.
 Summarising, we state the following.

-\begin{theorem*}[\cite{mess1988seifert, tukia1988homeomorphic, gabai1992convergence, casson1994convergence}] Let $G$ be a finitely generated group.
+\begin{theorem*}[\cites{mess1988seifert, tukia1988homeomorphic, gabai1992convergence, casson1994convergence}] Let $G$ be a finitely generated group.
 Then $G$ is quasi-isometric to a complete Riemannian plane if and only if $G$ is a virtual surface group. \end{theorem*}